 - American Heritage Rivers

-- Analyzes, formulates, and recommends departmental policies, plans, and guidelines to the Assistant Secretary for Transportation Policy and the Secretary regarding public policy on safety including hazardous materials, environmental including environmental health, and energy issues affecting the transportation sector.
+- Analyzes, formulates, and recommends Departmental policies, plans, and guidelines to the Assistant Secretary for Transportation Policy and the Secretary regarding public policy on safety including hazardous materials, environmental issues including environmental health, and energy issues affecting the transportation sector.

 - Provides support and policy advice on all matters and initiatives related to energy and transportation, including global climate change and related environmental impacts, energy conservation, energy-efficiency, alternative fuels and energy security.

 - Formulates and recommends departmental policies, plans and guidelines related to the natural and human environment.
 These responsibilities include, but are not limited to, policy advice and activities on air quality, water quality, ecosystem management, noise, emissions, sustainability and quality of life of states and communities, historic preservation, and bicycle and pedestrian transportation.